 What is proofreading?

-Proofreading is the close and detailed reading of a document or publication in order to check and correct spelling, punctuation, capitalization, and grammar errors, as already covered on the benefits of proofreading page.
+Proofreading is the close and detailed reading of a document or publication in order to check and correct spelling, punctuation, capitalization, grammar, and consistency errors, as already covered on the benefits of proofreading page.
 (Please note that I only handle proofreading on screen, not on paper.
 This is more environmentally friendly.)

 If you are in doubt about what proof correction involves and the difference between proofreading and copy-editing please visit the Society for Editors and Proofreaders (SfEP) website on this subject.
 They have also produced a short video summarizing what copy-editing and proofreading involves: